 As part of the process of assessing the Council's control environment, senior officers within the Council are required to complete an annual "Internal Control Assurance Statement" to confirm that the controls in the areas for which they are responsible are operating effectively.
 Officers were required to acknowledge their responsibilities for establishing and maintaining adequate and effective systems of internal control in the services for which they are responsible and confirming that those controls were operating effectively except when reported otherwise.
-There were some key themes identified specifically in some of the returns which will be picked up directly with management including the financial system and budget monitoring.
+The financial system and budget monitoring was a key theme identified specifically in some of the returns which will be picked up directly with management.
 No areas of significant risk have been identified in additional to those already identified during the year.